 Express.js: A back-end web framework that enables you to create web applications by providing a simpler interface.

-Angular.js/React.js: A front-end web framework that simplifies web development by providing automatic view/model synchronization.
+Angular.js/React.js: A front-end web framework that simplifies the web development process by providing automatic view/model synchronization.
 Unlike Angular, React is not a framework, it is a library.

 The MEAN/ MERN stack Architecture for eCommerce

 If you are just starting out to build a Node.js eCommerce website for some relevant users (say up to 10k users), either MEAN or MERN stack would be a good choice.